erfanzar/EasyDeL/README.md

 ### Latest News 🔥

+- Sharding Strategies are changed.
+- Now EasyDeL is more Memory efficient Multi-GPUs
 - Aya Model is Supported.
 - Falcon Model is Updated and now Falcon11B is supported wih flash attention support.
 - `pallas_flash` is now available for CPU/GPU/TPU with custom pallas kernel.